 On 17 November 2006, the Group acquired 696 million shares in ITV plc ("ITV") representing 17.9% of the issued share capital of ITV, at a price of 135 pence per share.
-The total consideration paid amounted to £946 million, and was funded at the time from the Group's existing cash balances and its previously undrawn revolving credit facility.
-This investment has been subject to an in-depth review by the CC (see "Government Regulation - Mergers" below).
+The total consideration paid amounted to £946 million, and was funded by the Group's existing cash balances and its previously undrawn revolving credit facility.
+This investment has been subject to an in-depth review by the CC (see "Government Regulation - Mergers" below for further details of the CC's findings).

 The Group's investment in ITV is carried at fair value.
 The fair value of ITV is determined with reference to its equity share price at the balance sheet date.
 An impairment was first recorded following a review of the carrying value of the investment in ITV at 31 December 2007, due to the significant and prolonged decline in the equity share price.
-In accordance with International Financial Reporting Standards, the Group has continued to review that carrying value throughout fiscal 2008 and has recognised a cumulative impairment loss of £616 million in the current year.
-The impairment loss for the year was determined with reference to ITV's closing equity share price of 47.5 pence at 27 June 2008, the last trading day of the Group's financial year.
+In accordance with IFRS, the Group has continued to review that carrying value throughout fiscal 2008 and fiscal 2009 and has recognised an impairment loss of £191 million in the current year (2008: £616 million).
+The impairment loss for the year was determined with reference to ITV's closing equity share price of 20.0 pence at 27 March 2009, the last trading day of the Group's third fiscal quarter.
+In line with IFRS, all subsequent increases in the fair value of the ITV investment above the impaired value have been recorded in the available-for-sale reserve.
+At 26 June 2009, the last trading day of the Group's financial year, ITV's closing equity share price was 33.8 pence.